oracle/db-sharding/docker-based-sharding-deployment/README.md

 **IMPORTANT:** You will have to provide the installation binaries of Oracle Global Service Manager Oracle Database 19c  (19.3) for Linux x86-64 and put them into the `dockerfiles/<version>` folder.
 You only need to provide the binaries for the edition you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
 You also have to make sure to have internet connectivity for yum.
 **Note:** You must not uncompress the binaries.

-The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
+The `buildContainerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their preferred set of parameters.
 Before you build the image make sure that you have provided the installation binaries and put them into the right folder.
-Go into the **dockerfiles** folder and run the **buildDockerImage.sh** the script as root or with sudo privileges:
+Go into the **dockerfiles** folder and run the **buildContainerImage.sh** the script as root or with sudo privileges:

 ```
-./buildDockerImage.sh -v (Software Version)
+./buildContainerImage.sh -v (Software Version)
-./buildDockerImage.sh -v 19.3.0
+./buildContainerImage.sh -v 19.3.0
 ```
 For detailed usage of command, please execute following command:
 ```
-./buildDockerImage.sh -h
+./buildContainerImage.sh -h
 ```
 ### Create Oracle Database Image
 To build Oracle Sharding on docker/container, you need to download and build Oracle 19.3 Database image, please refer [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) of Oracle Single Database available on Oracle GitHub repository.